StyriaElectronics/MTS_CPU_Board/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.

-This means you are free to use, modify, and share this work **for non-commercial purposes**, as long as proper credit is given.
+You may freely use, modify, and distribute this work for non-commercial purposes only, provided appropriate credit is given to the author.

-➡️ **Commercial use is not permitted without a separate license.**
+➡️ Commercial use, including but not limited to:
+  -	Integration into commercial products or services
+	-	Redistribution or sale of derived products or components
+	-	Commercial consulting or deployment

+**is strictly prohibited without explicit written permission**

-If you would like to use this project in a commercial context, please contact me to obtain a commercial license.
+If you intend to use this project commercially, please contact me directly to negotiate a suitable license agreement.

 📬 Contact: [andras.nagy@styria-electronics.at]
 ---

+⚠️ **Disclaimer:**
+This project is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to fitness for a particular purpose, functionality, accuracy, or non-infringement.
+In no event shall the author(s) be liable for any claim, damages, or other liability arising from, out of, or in connection with the use or other dealings in this project.

 ## 🤝 Contributing

 Contributions are welcome!
 Fork this repo and feel free to open pull requests or issues.

----

 ## 🚀 Status